5 Best Resveratrol Supplements

 Research into resveratrol has found that it could reduce inflammation, blood pressure, and even cellular aging (more on this in the next section).

-However, its important to be careful about making sweeping medical claims, as dietary supplements like resveratrol are studied in small experiments.
+However, it’s important to be careful about making sweeping medical claims, as dietary supplements like resveratrol are studied in small experiments.
 While the research is promising, dietary supplements should not replace a healthy diet and regular exercise.

 Can I get enough resveratrol from drinking red wine?